lebedevsergey/PHPConst2JScode/README.md

 # PHPConst2Json #

 ### What is it? ###
-* A small library that outputs PHP class constants as JSON
+* A small library that outputs PHP class constants as JSON array.
+You can use it when you use constants values from PHP backend in JavaScript code

 ### How to use it? ###
 * Add PHPConst2JScode to your project